smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 ![interface in case]({{ site.baseurl }}/images/interface-in-case.jpg)

-For the radio pictured here, I could build one cable with a DB-9 on one end and two DIN connectors on the other end to fit in the radio's DATA and PC ports.
+For the radio pictured here, I could build one cable with a DB-9 on the interface end and two DIN connectors on the radio end to fit in the radio's DATA and PC ports.
 I haven't built that yet--the cable in the picture only connects to the DATA port on the radio, so there is no CAT control in this setup.
 This cable carries audio in and out, PTT, and ground.